Zoom and Skype Piano Lessons and Music Lessons Online – FAQ

 Fill in the enquiry form on the Contact page to let us know what you need.

-After you send an enquiry via email or the form on the Contact page, I will get back to you by email to arrange a convenient time to meet for a chat over Skype and a free trial lesson.
+After you send an enquiry via email or the form on the Contact page, I will get back to you by email to arrange a convenient time to meet for a chat over Zoom or Skype.

 We will discuss what lessons you want, what playing level you’re at, what you need and I will answer any questions you may have.